ms/buildtogether.tech/src/rules-joining.md

 works like [% b Fogel2020 %] have a lot of advice on setting up and running open source projects.
 Much less has been written about how to join existing projects, even though that's what most people do most of the time.
-These simple rules can help, and can be read as a complement to <a section="rules-newcomers"/>.
+These simple rules can help, and can be read as a complement to [% x rules-newcomers %].

 Search first.
 :   Whatever question you have, the odds are pretty good that someone has asked
     it before, opened an issue about it, or discussed it in the project chat.
-    If the project is well organized it should only take a minute to find out (<a section="communicate"/>), and if you mention what you searched for when you do ask a question, people will probably point you in the right direction when they answer.
+    If the project is well organized it should only take a minute to find out ([% x communicate %]), and if you mention what you searched for when you do ask a question, people will probably point you in the right direction when they answer.